 Major infractions are severe violations of school rules that are usually immediately escalated to the level of designated administration.
 A list of Major infractions can be found in the school's Discipline Policy 5502.
-Serious Major infractions may involve law enforcement, at the discretion of the Principaland/or School Official.
+Serious Major infractions may involve law enforcement, at the discretion of administration.